3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_04/rails/rails-resources-and-routing.md

 http://guides.rubyonrails.org/routing.html#inspecting-and-testing-routes

 > To get a complete list of the available routes in your application, visit http://localhost:3000/rails/info/routes in your browser while your server is running in the **development** environment.
-You can also execute the `rake routes` command in your terminal.
+You can also execute the `rails routes` command in your terminal.

 Here's some simplified output.
 We've removed some data to focus on the HTTP Verb, the URI Pattern, and the Controller Action.
 Note the "root" route and the duplication.
 A combination of HTTP Verb (or Method) and URI (or Path) are required to identify a specific Controller Action.